 I’ve worn the Verksted apron to do a bit of gluing with Titebond III and got a few drips on it, but the dried glue could be picked off the waxed canvas.
 I’ve seen what epoxy does to a good pair of pants, so I’ll let Zabar’s handle that mess and spare the Verksted that indignity.

 When I first started wearing the Verksted apron, it took a while to break some old habits.
 I’d catch myself scanning the workbench for my pencil or combination square, unused to the idea that I didn’t need to look.
 Soon enough I could get to the tools on the vest by touch alone and, with less time wasted searching, my work went noticeably faster.

 I think of the Verksted apron as my workshop PFD.
 I have a lot of tools and machinery crowded into a one-car garage—it can be a hostile environment that tries my patience every time it swallows up tools and pencils as surely as if they’ve been dropped overboard.
 The apron keeps my enthusiasm afloat and keeps the tools I need on me.

 Christopher Cunningham is the editor of Small Boats Magazine.

 The Verksted apron is handmade and sold by Best Coast Canvas.
-The long version, featured here, is priced at $139, the short at $129.
-There are versions sized for women and children.
+The long version, featured here, is priced at $179, the short at $165.
+There is a version sized for children.
 The aprons are individually made to order; allow 4 to 6 weeks between placing an order and shipping.

 Is there a product that might be useful for boatbuilding, cruising, or shore-side camping that you’d like us to review?
 Please email your suggestions.